juandaalean/ProjectManagerFrontend/README.md

 ### AI Task Automation

-The project detail screen now exposes an AI automation entry point next to the Calendar and Overview controls.
+The project detail screen exposes an AI automation entry point next to the Calendar and Overview controls.
 The feature is restricted to project admins and coordinators.

 It is designed to turn Microsoft Teams or Google Meet transcripts into reviewable task drafts before they are persisted.
+A small in-browser language model produces the extraction, and a deterministic post-processor in TypeScript consolidates the raw output into well-formed task drafts.
+The whole pipeline never blocks task creation, because there is always a deterministic local fallback when the model is unavailable or produces low-quality output.

 #### User flow